mattetti/mattetti.github.io/source/_posts/2013-06-26-practical-guide-to-graphite-monitoring.markdown

 ### Draw Null as Zero

-Another small but useful trick is to change the render options of a graph to draw null values as zero.
+Another useful trick is to change the render options of a graph to draw null values as zero.
 Open the graph panel, click on `Render Options`, then `Line Mode` and check the `Draw Null as Zero` box.